connexcs/docs/routing-usa.md

     * [Charges](#charges)

 # USA Routing
-USA Routing is somewhat more complicated that international.
+USA Routing is somewhat more complicated than international.
 If you are not familier with conventional (international routing) in ConnexCS please read [Routing](/en/latest/routing/) first.

 ## NPA-NXX
 NPA-NXX refers to the first 6 digits of USA numbers excluding the country code, more information can be found here: